vojtechkral/bard/doc/book/migration-2.md

 ### PDF format and post-processing

 In bard 1.x, `.tex` files were generated and rendered as PDFs using the `process` field.
-This is now done by bard automatically.
-The `tex` format is replaced by the `pdf` format and the `process` field is no longer recognized.
+This is now done by Bard automatically.
+The `tex` format is replaced by the `pdf` format, and the `process` field is no longer recognized.

 To migrate a PDF `[[output]]`: